shuoyangd/NeMo-Skills/docs/basics/prompt-format.md

 ]
 ```

-You can also have a look at the [tests](https://github.com/NVIDIA/NeMo-Skills/tree/main/tests/test_prompts.py) to see more examples of using our prompt API.
+!!!note
     If your data is already formatted as a list of openai messages, you can directly use it as an input to the pipeline scripts
     if you set `++prompt_format=openai`.

+#### Example 2 - Prompt formatted as a string

 If you want to use completions API, you can set `++use_completions_api=True`.
 This will use model's tokenizer to format
 messages as a string (you can specify a custom tokenizer with `++tokenizer=...` argument).